 - Add the half cup of cane sugar to a high power blender and blend for about 30 seconds to produce a fine confectionary consistency sugar.

-- Drizzle the glaze over the loaf.
-You do not have to cover the whole surface.
-We like to add just a little additional sweetness without using too much sugar.
+- Spread the glaze over the loaf.
+Alternatively, you needn't cover the whole surface.
+We sometimes like to add just a little additional sweetness by drizzling it over the loaf.

 - Sprinkle a little additional lemon zest over the finished loaf and refrigerate to allow the glaze to set.